Employee termination benefit at the CDI

 Verified 01 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)

-The dismissed employee may receive a termination allowance under certain conditions.
-Do you want to know how this allowance is calculated?
-We present you the information to remember.
+The dismissed employee may be granted severance pay under certain conditions.
+Do you want to know how this compensation is calculated?
+We'll give you the information you need to remember.

-The redundancy allowance shall be granted, under certain conditions, to employees in CDI: titleContent to make up for the loss of his job.
+The severance pay is granted, under certain conditions, to the employee in DTA: titleContent to make up for the loss of his job.

-- Legal, i.e. provided for by the Labour Code
+- Legal, that is to say provided for by the Labor Code

-- Conventional, i.e. provided for by collective agreement
+- Conventional, i.e. provided by a collective agreement

-- Contract, i.e. as provided for in the employment contract
+- Contractual, i.e. provided for in the contract of employment

 This allowance is paid by the employer.